 Pollen Grain formation:

 The pollen grain formation involves two processes i.e. microsporogenesis and microgametogenesis.

-Anther (Microsporangium) are formed inside anther and it is the fertile portion of stamen (Microsporophyll).
+The Microsporangium is formed inside the anther and it is the fertile portion of the stamen (Microsporophyll).
 A typical anther is bilobed and each lobe consists of two thecae.
 The anther shows the tetragonal structure in the cross-section.

 - The microsporangia develop to form pollen sacs that contain pollen grains.